sebcampos/HomeSecurityCamera/README.md

 3. Select the write button and wait for you os to download!
-4. Once done, safely eject your sd and place it into the raspberry pi.
+4. Once done, safely eject your sd adapter.
+Remove the SD card from the adapter and place into the raspberry pi

 <img src="https://projects-static.raspberrypi.org/projects/raspberry-pi-setting-up/0c178297ba71f04daf912bc76fd3e1a731472374/en/images/pi-sd.png"
      alt="raspsd"